Jeonbuk Hyundai Motors: Decline (2022–2024)

 The 2022 season marked the beginning of Jeonbuk's decline, dramatically losing the title to now chief rivals Ulsan by three points.
 The club, however, won the 2022 Korean FA Cup.
 The following year led to even poorer results, with the club finishing fourth in the 2023 season, their lowest league finish since 2008.
 Jeonbuk also failed to win a second consecutive FA Cup, being defeated by Pohang Steelers in the 2023 final.
 The fourth-place finish and failure to win the FA Cup meant the club was unable to participate in the rebranded 2024–25 AFC Champions League Elite.

 Jeonbuk's decline escalated in the 2024 season, with the club finishing tenth and flirting with relegation for the first time in its history.
 The club narrowly avoided relegation to K League 2 by defeating Seoul E-Land in the promotion-relegation play-offs.

-Return to power under Poyet (2025–present)
+Return to power (2025–present)

 In December 2024, Jeonbuk appointed Uruguayan manager Gus Poyet in a bid to achieve its former glory.
 In the club's first competitive match under Poyet, they defeated Thai side Port FC 4–0 away in the 2024–25 AFC Champions League Two, including two goals by new signing Andrea Compagno.

 Under Poyet's leadership, Jeonbuk decisively won the 2025 K League 1 with five games to spare to clinch their record-extending tenth title and the first since 2021.
 During the season, they went on a 22-match undefeated streak, which is tied for the third-longest run in K League history.
+Jeonbuk also won the 2025 Korea Cup after defeating Gwangju FC in the final, securing their second double and first since 2020.
+However, two days after the final, Poyet stepped down as manager after his assistant Mauricio Taricco received a suspension.

+Jeonbuk won its first trophy under new manager Chung Jung-yong when it defeated Daejeon Hana Citizen in the 2026 K League Super Cup, which was held for the first time since 2006.